nalind/doge-image/README.md

 # doge-image
-The most important container image the world has ever known.
+The most important container image the world has ever known, and also something for me to experiment on.